Clone this repo:

 • Compile Contracts: Compile Solidity contracts to JSON.

-• Deploy Smart Contracts: Deploy contracts to the blockchain.
+• Deploy Smart Contracts: Deploy contracts to the blockchain with automatic registry tracking.

 Prerequisites